Equal-spin and opposite-spin density-density correlations in the BCS-BEC crossover: Gauge Symmetry, Pauli Exclusion Principle, Wick's Theorem and Experiments: Abstract

 \section{Abstract}

 We develop a general theory of {\it spin}-dependent density-density correlations, that is valid for any temperature, interactions, dimensions and mass or population status of Fermi gases with two internal states.
 We use gauge invariance and the Pauli principle to establish constraints on the {\it spin}-dependent density-density correlations that are consistent with the fluctuation-dissipation and Wick's theorem.
 As an example, we study the {\it spin}-dependent density-density correlations from the BCS to the Bose regime in two dimensions at zero temperature, inspired by experiments in $^6{\rm Li}$.
-We show that two-particle irreducible contributions involving collective excitations, many-particle scattering and vertex corrections, are essential to describe experiments.
-In particular they turn out to be responsible for the emergence of an experimentally observed minimum in the opposite-{\it spin} density-density correlations.
+We show that two-particle irreducible contributions, involving collective excitations, many-particle scattering and vertex corrections, are essential to describe experiments.
+In particular, the two-particle irreducible terms are responsible for the emergence of an experimentally observed minimum in the opposite-{\it spin} density-density correlations.